 Example argument tree

 What is a statement?

 Statements on Socratrees express a claim, or assertion (regardless of whether it is true or false), which can be argued for or against by relating other supporting or opposing statements to them.
 For this to work effectively they should:

 - Aim to be free of context (not rely on context in order to be understood)

 - Not be phrased as questions

 - Global warming is man-made

 - Nuclear energy is dangerous and should be phased out (not concise, should be two statements)

-- Wind turbines are more effective (not free from context, should be made clear what this relates to, i.e., "... more effective than solar panels")
+- Wind turbines are more effective (not free of context, should be made clear what this relates to, i.e., "... more effective than solar panels")

-- I am tall (not free from context, depends on who utters the statement)
+- I am tall (not free of context, depends on who utters the statement)